Collins-class submarine: Armament

 The Collins-class submarines are armed with six 21 in torpedo tubes, and carry a standard payload of 22 torpedoes.
 Originally, the payload was a mixture of Gould Mark 48 Mod 4 torpedoes and UGM-84C Sub-Harpoon anti-ship missiles; previously carried by the Oberon-class boats.
 In 2003, the RAN and the United States Navy signed a memorandum of understanding to cooperatively develop the Mark 48 Mod 7 Common Broadband Advanced Sonar System (CBASS) torpedo.
 The first of class boat to be modified for the new torpedo was Waller in 2008 and Collins was the last boat to be modified in 2018.
 The modifications were to be completed by 2010.
 Waller was the first vessel of either navy to fire an armed Mod 7, sinking the decommissioned destroyer on 16 July 2008, during RIMPAC 08.

 In lieu of a torpedo payload 44 mines can be carried.
 The RAN does not identify the mine for security reasons.
-However, it is widely reported to be the Stonefish Mk III mine.
-In 2000, the Stonefish Mk III mine was selected under Project 2045 Phase 1A for the RAN and the Royal Australian Air Force.
+In 2000, the Stonefish Mk III mine was selected under Project 2045 Phase 1A for the RAN, however, the project was cancelled.
 In a project cancelled in 2001, the RAN and the United States Navy were cooperatively developing the Improved Submarine Launched Mobile Mine (ISLMM) Mk 76.
 The mine was based on the Mark 48 torpedo and was to replace the United States Navy SLMM Mk 67 mine.
 Under Project SEA 2000, the RAN will acquire RWM Italia smart sea mines with deliveries expected in 2023.
+The type of RWM Italia sea mine the Collins-class will use is classified.

 During the construction phase, consideration was given to acquiring submarine-launchable Tomahawk cruise missiles; giving the boats the capability to attack land targets after minor modifications.
 Plans to acquire Tomahawk or similar land-attack missiles remained under consideration until 2009, when the Defending Australia in the Asia Pacific Century: Force 2030 white paper was released; stating that land-attack missiles will instead be incorporated into the armament of the Collins-class replacement.
 In 2022, the RAN said that it was conducting a feasibility study on arming the Collins-class with Tomahawk cruise missiles.
+In June 2024, the Minister for Defence Industry said that it was not viable and did not represent value for money to add a Tomahawk cruise capability to the Collins-class.